aeternity/protocol/AENS.md

 50000 before Iris protocol upgrade) into the future.

-***client_ttl***: a suggestion as to how long any clients should cache this information. (***TODO***: should have a reasonable upper limit, e.g. 86400 seconds, and probably a different name to not be confused with the general TTL for transactions)
+***client_ttl***: a suggestion as to how long any clients should cache pointers.
+Measured in seconds. (***TODO***: should have a reasonable upper limit, e.g. 86400 seconds, and probably a different name to not be confused with the general TTL for transactions)

-This entry is only relevant for clients and has no conensus impact.
+This entry is only relevant for clients and has no consensus impact.

 ***pointers***: a dictionary with all the values this entry